oracle/accelerated-data-science/docs/source/user_guide/jobs/data_science_job.rst

 Here is an example to define and run a Python :py:class:`~ads.jobs.Job`.

+Note that a job can be defined either using Python APIs or YAML.
+See the next section for how to load and save the job with YAML.

 .. include:: ../jobs/tabs/quick_start_job.rst

 The :py:class:`~ads.jobs.PythonRuntime` is designed for :doc:`Running a Python Workload <run_python>`.